 The Anatomy of a Health Care Fraud Case

-Prior to beginning a discussion of how to best defend Health Care Fraud charges, we must understand the anatomy of a Health Care Fraud case.
-While there are possibly hundreds of avenues for prosecution in the Federal Health Care Fraud setting, our experience in defending Health Care Fraud charges has uncovered that Health Care Fraud allegations generally develop in one of two ways.
+Prior to beginning a discussion of how to best defend fraud charges, we must understand the anatomy of a Health Care Fraud case.
+While there are possibly hundreds of avenues for prosecution in the Federal setting, our experience has uncovered that Health Care Fraud allegations generally develop in one of two ways.

 First, the charges could come as a referral for investigation from a State, local, or regulatory body, such as the OIG or a Medicare Audit.
 This means that a regulatory entity conducts a routine pre-payment audit or post-payment audit of a physician, health care provider, or health care corporation, and uncovers fraud.
 Either because the value of the loss or evidence of criminal wrongdoing, the regulatory body would refer the case to the OIG for investigation.
 The OIG could either pursue recoupment civilly or pursue criminal charges under Health Care Fraud statutes.
 If criminal charges are sought, the OIG would refer the case to the Department of Justice and the OIG, FBI, and Department of Justice would conduct a criminal investigation and seek an Indictment.